RickZeeland/MiniBug/README.md

 <img src="Screenshots/main-window.png" alt="MiniBug main window">

 MiniBug does not use a database to store data: instead the application stores each project in a .json file.
 This means that if you need to work on projects, in different computers, you can share a MiniBug project between computers, by putting the .json file in something like Dropbox.

+Attached images are stored with their file name only, it is recommended to keep them in the same folder as the application.
+Preferably keep images in a subfolder "Images", this way all data can be copied easily to another location.

 ## Features